-- for details).
-The resulting rates are 63 ± 14 cm kyr-1.
-They are thus in good agreement with the results obtained for the closeby site EW-02 where the rates are 45 ± 9 cm kyr-1 (Mair et al., 2019).
-However, we note here that the 10Be concentrations are close to the blank background value, and that the measurement uncertainties are high in some samples (up to 69 % for 1 σ). - 270 Therefore sample and measurement-specific blank corrections would render the EW-01 samples non-interpretable (see Appendix A).
+that the measurement uncertainties are high in some samples (up to 69% for 1σ).
+Therefore, sample and measurement-specific blank corrections could render the EW-01 samples non-interpretable (see Appendix A).

 Mair et al. (2019) measured relatively high concentrations of cosmogenic 36Cl at depth relative to the surface.
-These authors used this pattern to preclude the occurrence of large rock fall events during the cosmogenic time scale, which in this case was several thousands of years.
-Instead, Mair et al. (2019) developed a scenario, based on Monte Carlo simulations, where

-- 275 surface denudation has been accomplished through multiple small-scale rock fall processes, where cm-sized bedrock particles have been removed at a high frequency from the rockwall surface.
-The episodic events have to occur on spatial and temporal scales that are small (< 1 cm to < 10 cm) and short enough (< 1 yr), respectively, to be considered as a continuous erosional mechanism over time scales (> 10 yr) relevant for cosmogenic nuclide production.
-We follow this interpretation and, consider that the small size of the particles involved in the rock fall processes are conditioned by the high density of - fractures and faults (see next section).
-However, whereas the inferred mechanisms of denudation are likely to be the same across the entire Mt.
-Eiger, the erosional velocities are different.
-In particular, the denudation rates at sites EW-03 situated on the lower part of the NW flank, and at sites EM01,-02 on the SE rock face are > 150 cm kyr-1, and thus 4 times higher than the denudation rates at sites EW-02 (45 ± 9 cm kyr-1, Table 1) and EW-01, situated within the upper segment of the Eiger north face.
-As will be discussed in section 5.3, we explain the spatial pattern of denudation rates by differences in frost - 285 shattering processes driven by the contrasts in insolation and temperature conditions.
-Please note that the modelled denudation rate estimates represent long-term, time-integrated values (e.g., Gosse and Phillips, 2001; Lal, 1991), most likely representative for the last millennium and possibly longer.
+These authors used this pattern to preclude the occurrence of large rock fall events during the cosmogenic timescale, which in this case was several thousands of years.
+Instead, Mair et al. (2019) developed a scenario where surface denudation has been accomplished through multiple small-scale rock fall processes, where centimeter-sized bedrock particles have been removed at a high frequency from the rockwall surface.
+The episodic events have to occur on spatial and temporal scales that are small (< 1 to < 10 cm) and short enough (< 1 a) to be regarded as a continuous erosional mechanism over timescales (> 10 a) relevant for cosmogenic nuclide production.
+We follow this interpretation and think that the small size of the particles involved in the rock fall processes are conditioned by the high density of fractures and faults with a spacing of 2 to 10 cm (see next section).
+However, whereas the inferred mechanisms of denudation are likely to be the same across the entire the Eiger, the erosional velocities are different.
+In particular, the denudation rates at sites EW-03 situated on the lower part of the NW flank and at sites EM01,-02 on the SE rock face are $> 1.7 \,\mathrm{mm}\,\mathrm{a}^{-1}$ and thus more than 3 times higher than the denudation rates at sites EW-02 $(0.5 \pm 0.1 \,\mathrm{mm\,a^{-1}}, \,\mathrm{Table}\,\,1)$ and EW-01, situated within the upper segment of the Eiger north face.
+As will be discussed in Sect.
+5.3, we explain the spatial pattern of denudation rates by differences in frost shattering processes driven by the contrasts in insolation and temperature conditions.
+Please note that the modeled denudation rate estimates represent long-term, time-integrated values (e.g., Gosse and Phillips, 2001; Lal, 1991), most likely representative of the last millennium and possibly longer.